Mary Seat of Wisdom Montessori School

 Multi age classrooms afford us the luxury of adapting the curriculum to the individual child.
 Each child can work at his or her own pace, while remaining in community with his or her peers.
 In addition, the multi age format allows all older children to be the leaders of the classroom community even those children who may be shy or quiet.

 Yes; Montessori classrooms encourage deep learning of the concepts behind academic skills rather than rote practice of abstract techniques.
-The success of our students appears in the experiences of our alumni, who compete successfully with traditionally educated students in a variety of high schools and universities.

 The different arrangement of a Montessori classroom mirrors the Montessori methods differences from traditional education.
 Rather than putting the teacher at the focal point of the class, with children dependent on her for information and activity, the classroom shows a literally child-centered approach.
 Children work at tables or on floor mats where they can spread out their materials, and the teacher circulates about the room, giving lessons or resolving issues as they arise.